Manqoba-123/alx-pre_course/0x01-git/README.md

 # Non-empty readme file
-in future inner readme files will contain lot of information for study purposes
+in future inner readme files will contain lot of information for study purposes and practise

 ## Notes
 **Here are some few important commands to use around the tasks**